walterrowe/magick-frames/README.md

 The style droplet only works on macOS.
 The `frame_it` shell script should work on macOS and Linux.

-By default the `frame_it` shell script preserves your input files by creating new output files with `-frame` is inserted  before the extension in the output filename.
+By default the `frame_it` shell script preserves your input files by creating new output files with `-frame` inserted  before the extension in the output filename.
 An input file named `my-image.jpg` will have an output a file named `my-image-frame.jpg`.
-The output file is always placed in the same folder as the input file.You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.
+The output file is always placed in the same folder as the input file.
+You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.

 The `frame_it` shell script offers numerous options to tailor the style of the decoration.
 See the command line options section near the bottom for a detailed descriptione of these options.